d-cook/SomethingNew/Concepts.md

   * Code is manipulated directly in [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) form, rather than [Parsed](https://en.wikipedia.org/wiki/Parsing#Computer_languages) from text.
   * Code can be generated & manipulated directly at runtime (by the user, or programmatically)
 * A universal tool can be used to view and edit everything, since it all shares a common representation
+* An AST structure can model both code & data, but also (for example) files & folders, or settings.

 #### Message Passing
 * Operations between objects (code) are all "messages"